-CRISPR is a gene editing tool recently discovered by scientists that has enormous potential to usher in a new era of medicine.
+CRISPR is a gene editing tool recently discovered by scientists that have enormous potential to usher in a new era of medicine.
 CRISPR can be used to stop diseases like cystic fibrosis and Down syndrome by editing the genome and fixing mutations in the embryo, which is the epitome of preventative medicine.
 This way, scientists can edit out unfavorable portions of DNA, using CRISPR as a pair of “molecular scissors,” and instead paste more favorable portions of DNA.
 The potential is huge in ushering a new era where doctors can cure most diseases that were thought to incurable before.